mingqiwangcn/webnlg_dataset/README.md

 ## Citing

-* If you use the WebNLG corpus, cite
+* If you use the WebNLG corpus, please cite

 ```
 @InProceedings{gardent2017creating,